simonknittel/obsidian-create-task/README.md

 # Create Task

-Plugin to ease the creation of tasks in Obsidian
+Faster creation of tasks in Obsidian.

 ## Features